 A visit to the Haeundae beach gives you a great chance to catch up on your tanning.
 Known to be one of the most famous beaches in Busan, Haeundae beach is the ultimate place for tourists to unwind and relax.

 A pleasing view of the seaside under the balmy sun, the gentle breeze blowing in your face, and smooth foamy waves kissing your feet, this visit can be an excellent opportunity to reconnect with nature.

 Also, for the adventurous type, there are plenty of options available.
-You can enjoy all kinds of water activities such as kayaking, wakeboarding, paddleboarding, riding a jet boat, or banana boat.
+You can enjoy all kinds of water activities such as kayaking, wakeboarding, paddle boarding, riding a jet boat, or a banana boat.
 Moreover, you can even visit the Busan Aquarium, which is located nearby.

 Visit the Gwangalli Beach